bill-from-ri/bill-from-ri/README.md

 # William (Bill) Xia
 Hello!
 I am a sophomore at Tufts University majoring in Computer Science and minoring in Mathematics.
 My interests include machine learning, data science, game development, and operating systems.
-This summer, I worked in Professor Rob Jacob's Human-Computer Interaction Lab here at Tufts.
+Last summer, I worked in Professor Rob Jacob's Human-Computer Interaction Lab here at Tufts.
 There, I used Python and MatLab to automate formatting of game data and brainwave data so it could be processed by machine learning models.
 Additionally, I performed exploratory data analysis to identify key variables from the lab's clinical trials to be assessed by machine learning models.

 ## Ongoing Projects